purrject/purr-browser-extension/README.md

 ## Development

-After checking out the repo, run `npm install` or `yarn install` in the `extension` subdirectory to install dependencies.
+After checking out the repo, run `npm install` or `yarn install` to install dependencies.
 You can also run `npm test` to run all the tests.
 There are other development-related commands available in the form of gulp tasks, type `npm gulp` to list all of them.

 ## Contributing